 To keep your editor clean, you can organize your custom nodes into submenus in the picker using metadata.

-// This will appear under "System" in the dropdown
+// This will appear under "Gameplay" in the dropdown

 // This will appear under "Gameplay > Health"